henriksundeodegard/context-adaptive-architecture/README.md

 This is the scaffolding for a context-adaptive system: one that learns, reflects, evolves, and holds space for human meaning over time.
 Everything else is iteration.

-- **Guard-rail Agent**: A simple rules engine that flags or blocks any proposed change that involves a new integration with a public-facing service (e.g., posting to Twitter) or shares personally identifiable information (PII) between services, requiring explicit, multi-step user confirmation.
+- **Guard-rail Agent**: A simple rules engine that flags or blocks any proposed change that involves a new integration with a public-facing service (e.g., posting to X - previously Twitter) or shares personally identifiable information (PII) between services, requiring explicit, multi-step user confirmation.
 - **Human-facing diff**: Imagine a pop-up on your device: 'I've noticed you snooze your 6:30 AM alarm most Thursdays.
 I can adapt by moving your 'Deep Work' focus session to 9:30 AM instead of 9:00 AM on Thursdays to give you more ramp-up time. { Approve Change for Thursdays } { Reject } { Learn why I suggested this }'.

 ---